Troyanovsky/vibe-coding-guide/en/Lesson_3_Workflow.md

 Here's the thing: successful AI-assisted development isn't about finding the perfect prompt.
 It's about having a **structured workflow** that keeps both you and the AI on track.
 Think of it like having a roadmap for a road trip -- you could just start driving and hope for the best, but you'll get much better results with some planning.

-The workflow I'm about to show you works whether you're a product manager who's never touched code or a engineer who has programming experience.
-It's flexible and you can just take the core idea and adapt it to your needs.
+The workflow I'm about to show you works whether you're a product manager who's never touched code or an engineer who has programming experience.
+It's flexible, and you can just take the core idea and adapt it to your needs.

 ## Step 1: Define & Plan